Merciless Parliament: Session

-The Parliamentary session began on 3 February 1388.
+The parliamentary session began on 3 February 1388.
 The term "Merciless Parliament" was first employed by a local chronicler, Henry Knighton, who was referring to the ruthless manner in which many were convicted and executed.

+Purge of the Five Advisers

-During the Parliament, the Appellants pursued their earlier accusations against Richard and his inner circle, almost wholly unopposed.
+During the parliament, the Appellants pursued their earlier accusations against Richard and his inner circle, almost wholly unopposed.
 They levelled a series of charges against Richard's advisers, accusing them of offering to surrender English-held fortresses in France and widespread embezzlement from the treasury.
 Most of the charges were likely false.

-This meant that a number of Richard's intimate associates, namely Michael de la Pole, 1st Earl of Suffolk, Nicholas Brembre, Robert de Vere, Alexander Neville, and Chief Justice Robert Tresilian, were found guilty of "living in vice, deluding the said king ... embracing the mammon of iniquity for themselves".
+This meant that a number of Richard's intimate associates, namely Michael de la Pole, Nicholas Brembre, Robert de Vere, Alexander Neville, and Chief Justice Robert Tresilian, were found guilty of "living in vice, deluding the said king ... embracing the mammon of iniquity for themselves".
 None were given formal trials.
 Neville was a bishop and spared execution, but all his assets were seized and he was exiled.
 The rest were ordered drawn and hanged.

+However on 19 February 1388 after the verdict Robert Tresilian was discovered hiding in sanctuary in Westminster.
+He was dragged into court with cries of 'We have him!' from the mob and, as he was already convicted, was summarily executed, being hanged naked before his throat was cut.

+Execution of Nicholas Brembre

+Of the five advisesrs, only Nicholas Brembre, the former Lord Mayor of London, was available before the verdicts were passed.
+Brembre, a staunch loyalist of Richard's, had unsuccessfully attempted to raise forces within the City of London while Richard was nearby in the royal stronghold of the Tower of London.
+After fleeing London Brembre was captured in Wales and imprisoned first at Gloucester and then moved to the Tower of London.

+On 17 February Brembre was taken from the Tower to the White Chamber to be tried before Parliament.
+He was refused a copy of the allegations and so entered the plea that he was "guilty of nothing".
+He was styled throughout the trial as the "so called knight of London". and his demand that as a knight he had the right to trial by combat was refused.
+Among the standard treason charges there was a specific charge that he had beheaded without trial twenty-two inmates of Newgate Prison at the "Foul Oke" in Kent.